Pravinraja/Regex-For-Noobs/README.md

 Sample Python Code to test and learn regular expressions. its all about trial and error

-Load passwords.txt  Download passwords.txtthis contains a list of common passwords.
+Download passwords.txt this contains a list of common passwords.

 Answer the following and provide your code for each answer.

 How many times does the word ‘password’ happen in any context